Clpr/CountyPlus/README.md

     - [x] `Survey of Income/`: SOI data by IRS, for constructing the household balance sheet and net worth shock
     - [x] `USDA Educational Attainment for adults/`: for education demographics
     - [x] `Vintage Population Estimates for Demographics/`: Population estimates
     - [x] `Sales Tax/`: County sales tax revenue, taxable consumption, and/or gross sales.
-These data are collected from state department of revenues, and are used to estimate county consumption
+These data are collected from state department of revenues, and are used to estimate household consumption of counties
         - [x] `1 Alabama/`
         - [x] `4 Arizona/`
         - [x] `5 Arkansas/`